giacovecci/mittel/src/content/feed/2025-05-15-five-polish-stories-in-six-days.md

       * managing access and logistics

-      * translating interviews (on location and in post)
+      * translating interviews (on location and during editing)

       * photographing the characters